jamestomasino/dotfiles-minimal/README.md

 This repository is a reboot.
 I've stripped out a lot, but kept most of the more useful features that I take advantage of day-by-day.
 These dotfiles are designed to run with `/bin/sh` or `dash` as the interactive shell.
 While I may still run `bash` on some machines for tab-completion, this set should prove more portable.

 Installation requires only Make, and will work on BSD or GNU systems.
-Some of the advanced functions, like `z` for directory hopping, may not work on NetBSD or some other obscure flavors, but the majority of the features will persist.

 ## Usage